3 min read

 And just like that, now I have something to say.

-First came the news four days ago: Malcolm-Jamal Warner died in Costa Rica while vacationing with his family.
-The details that keep trickling in are just brutal, especially the part about his daughter being rescued by nearby surfers.
+First came the news four days ago: Malcolm-Jamal Warner tragically died in Costa Rica while vacationing with his family.
+The details that keep trickling in are just heartbreaking.

-I can’t imagine the pain of flying back home from a family trip with an empty seat next to you that shouldn’t be.
+I can’t imagine the pain of flying back home from a family trip with an empty seat next to you that shouldn’t be, that you weren't expecting to be.

-But I didn’t think it would be days later, and not this jarringly close to MJW.
+But I didn’t think it would be that soon.

 And just this morning, the proverbial “death always comes in threes’ moment happened (if you’re not counting Connie Francis, RIP):